balogsun/SeunB-mentoring-docs/Week7Tsk1/Linux_Security_Hardening.md

    ./install_ansible.sh
    ```

-### Then we run the ansbile script to configure ansible hosts and authentication keys
+### Then we run the ansible script to configure ansible hosts and authentication keys

 ```
 # !/bin/bash